c0c0n3/odoo.box/nix/modules/vault/docs.md

 `/etc/age.key`—this is the default path where Agez expects the file to be, but you can change it with the `odbox.vault.agez.key` option.
-On NixOS config deployment, Agez uses the given Age identity to decrypt your secrets on a `tempfs` file system so other modules can access them but they never wind up in permanent storage.
+On NixOS config deployment, Agez uses the given Age identity to decrypt your secrets on a `tmpfs` file system so other modules can access them but they never wind up in permanent storage.
 Also Agez assigns proper permissions so only the users who actually need the secrets have access to them.